unknown321/wampy/MAKING_OF.md

 You know, just after NW-A50 was released in 2018.
 No cassettes for NW-A50 (and other Linux-based players).
 That sucks.

-So here is the idea: write an application which uses Winamp skins and displays cassettes.
+So here is the idea: make an application which uses Winamp skins and displays cassettes.
 Also known as Wampy.

 ## Wampy